Categories

 Failure to function issues tend to involve so-called “propertization” of trademarks.
 This moves away from the basis of trademarks in consumer protection.
 Instead, a failure to function is most typical when someone is trying to appropriate and “monetize” some existing sentiment for their own private benefit or trying to unfairly suppress competition.

-In the hilarious TV series “The Office” (American version), there is an episode (season 7, episode 14) where small business hopefuls show up for a seminar organized by a paper salesman.
+In the hilarious TV series “The Office” (American version), there is an episode (season 7, episode 14) where small business entrepreneurs show up for a seminar organized by a paper salesman.
 One of the attendees explains his business idea as getting point-two cents from every phone call or online shipping order (without providing any benefit, simply taking a cut).
 One of the show’s regular characters tries not to grimace when hearing this ridiculous idea for a grift.
-But that scene encapsulates the way numerous entities have tried to use trademark law as a “get rich quick” scheme to monopolize common slogans and general information for their own benefit.
+But that scene encapsulates the way numerous entities have analogously tried to use trademark law as a “get rich quick” scheme to monopolize common slogans and general information for their own benefit.

 The best approach when branding products and services is to select a strong, distinctive mark in the first place, then consistently use that mark properly.
 When those things are done, failure-to-function refusals simply will not be an issue.